persalys/persalys/python/doc/user_manual/graphical_interface/getting_started/user_manual_getting_started.rst

       :align: center

-- The graphic configuration (below the study tree) which is shown when figures are displayed.
+- The graphic settings (below the study tree) which is shown when figures are displayed.

   .. image:: /user_manual/graphical_interface/getting_started/graphicConfiguration.png
       :align: center